IRIS For Alumni: A Guide

 Do you have a Kerberos Account?
 If you've attended Reed since we started using Kerberos in 2007, you certainly do.
 If you haven't used Reed's alumni directory since 2006 or earlier, you likely don't.
 If you fall into the latter group, go claim your account.
 Registration takes less than ten minutes, and if you get stuck, you can always email email@example.com.

 To start, enter your last name (not your first name, or full name!
 You'd be surprised how often this is an issue.)
 Then enter your date of birth and Reed ID.
 If you don't know your Reed ID, please email us at firstname.lastname@example.org and we will give it to you (after verifying your identity).
 Next, read and accept the user agreement.

 If you forgot your security questions, you can't reset your password.
 But don't panic yet.
 Send us an email at email@example.com and we'll be glad to reset your password for you.
 Generally we address all requests within one business day.

 Okay, so you've got the Kerberos Account, and you're logged into IRIS.
 Now what?

 If you haven't before, you should set up an email forwarding address.
 Setting up an email forwarding address is a great way to allow former classmates to get in touch with you without divulging your personal email.
 It allows you to have a Reed-affiliated email address, and any messages that are sent to it will be forwarded to the email address we have on file for you.

 So here's how to set this up: from the main menu, under "Personal Info", choose "Alumni Email Forwarding."

 From this page, you can change your "official college email," which is the email address where you will recieve emails from the college, as well as forwarded messages from your alumni account.
 Under the "Alumni Email Forwarding" header, select, "edit info."
 Just input the address you want, click "submit changes", and you're all set!

-- Employment: Update your employment information to the directory.
+- Professional: Update your employment information.